-A global cooperative working to advance new strategies on the use of data to address development challenges around the world
+A global alliance working to advance new strategies on the use of data to address development challenges around the world

 The global D4D agenda is moving into a new phase.
 Advances in the broad field of data science can lead to an increase in the abilities of organizations across all sectors.
 AI in particular, powered by data, is spurring new innovations and transformative social change, both positive and negative.